cliq-ssh/cliq/backend/Authentication.md

 This API-Token can then be used to authenticate the user for future requests.

+The end goal is that the frontend app will call this endpoint, store the API-Token and use it for future requests.

 ## OIDC

 If OIDC support is enabled, the user can authenticate via OIDC.